antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 - Command duration --  Determine how long a command runs.
 Useful to identify performance problems that should be investigated.
 - Target Framework(s) -- Determine which target frameworks are used and whether multiple are specified.
 Useful to understand which .NET Standard versions are the most popular and whether new guidance should be written, for example.
 - Hashed project file path -- Determine how much of .NET Core SDK usage is for "kicking the tires" apps verus more serious projects.
 Useful for prioritizing features like interactive template creation (like Yeoman).
-- Hashed MAC -- Determine a unique ID for the machine.
+- Hashed MAC address -- Determine a unique ID for the machine.
 Useful to determine the aggregate population of active users, for example.

 Note: Any data that could be considered personally identifiable will not be publicly released.